 It might also provide suggestions that are “related” to predicted queries.
 For example, a searcher starts typing in “interna” into the search box, and it shows a prediction for “international trade” and also for topics that might be related such as “GATT, WTO, UN, US trade policies.”

 Tabs, buttons, or links might also be shown, which a searcher could select to see suggested queries from for query sets from other search verticals, such as “Web,” “Images,” “Video,” and “Shopping.”

 Right now in Yahoo, when you choose a type of search other than a Web search, you don’t receive suggestions for those other search types.

 While this process would show predictions from different databases, depending upon which button you choose, it might also provide predictive queries from the different databases in the dropdown regardless of which button you choose, based upon which databases it might think contains the most relevant results for a possible query.
 The dropdown predictive suggestion would include a tag showing which vertical that suggestion was from.

-Thus, relevance scores may be displayed for Web based searches and for searches over one or more particular verticals, allowing users to compare and choose between them.
+Thus, relevance scores may be displayed for Web-based searches and searches over one or more particular verticals, allowing users to compare and choose between them.
 This has the benefit of promoting effective and efficient selection of search contexts for queries that have a higher probability of returning relevant results.